Do I Need WiFi to Get on the Internet?

 Why does everybody keep asking for the WiFi password?

-A majority of WiFi networks are protected by password for security reasons.
+A majority of Wi-Fi networks are protected by password for security reasons.
 After all, you wouldn’t want every device in your home talking to a stranger’s computer.

-Some WiFi networks are password-free.
+Some Wi-Fi networks are password-free.
 These open networks often exist in public places, such as libraries, airports, or college campuses, where reliable Internet access is especially important.

-So you won’t be able to access the Internet from your home Internet WiFi network when you’re across town.
-Instead, you must use a password to connect to the Internet through the WiFi networks available wherever you are, provided there are no open networks.
+The big thing to remember about Wi-Fi networks: they are localized to within a limited range.
+So you won’t be able to access the Internet from your home Internet Wi-Fi network when you’re across town.
+Instead, you must use a password to connect to the Internet through the Wi-Fi networks available wherever you are, provided there are no open networks.
 Mobile devices pick up nearby signals automatically, and display them as a list of options.

-This is why guests in your home may ask for your WiFi network name and password.
-Without it, they won’t be able to connect their mobile device via WiFi to show you that video they saw on Facebook, or search for that recipe they just mentioned in conversation.
+This is why guests in your home may ask for your Wi-Fi network name and password.
+Without it, they won’t be able to connect their mobile device via Wi-Fi to show you that video they saw on Facebook, or search for that recipe they just mentioned in conversation.

 Are you getting everything you need from your home Internet?